JLBoor/jlboor.github.io/_posts/angularjs/2015-03-04-angular-best-practices-introduction.md

 The purpose of this introduction is to explain why defining the right standards for your project is so crucial.

 ## First, let's face it...
-Javascript sucks!
+JavaScript sucks!

 ![Image showing the massive JS definition book, and just beside the tiny JS the good parts](/images/angularjs/javascript-sucks.jpg "Definition vs. The Good Parts")